 I don't play guitar too much except for my Bass VI, so I keep this around to record with when I need a bass... after about 10 years, the electronics are starting to fail, and I need the pots and connectors replaced.

-The pickups aren't too bad for a budget guitar, and the instrument as a whole is very sturdy.
+I hate the sound of cheap humbuckers, but the instrument as a whole is very sturdy.
 I really like how the pickup toggle is by the knobs, so you can't accidentally hit it.
-Also, this is probably the lightest guitar I own, so it doesn't weigh me down too much at gigs.
+Decent starter.